 The proceeds of the mitigation fee must be used to conduct mitigation activities that are appropriate to offset the loss of the value and functions of wetlands as a result of mining activities and must be used in a manner consistent with the recommendations contained in the reports submitted to the Legislature by the Miami-Dade County Lake Belt Plan Implementation Committee and adopted under s.
-373.4149.
+373.4149, F.S.
 Such mitigation may include the purchase, enhancement, restoration, and management of wetlands and uplands, the purchase of mitigation credit from a permitted mitigation bank, and any structural modifications to the existing drainage system to enhance the hydrology of the Miami-Dade County Lake Belt Area.
-Funds may also be used to reimburse other funding sources, including the Save Our Rivers Land Acquisition Program and the Internal Improvement Trust Fund, for the purchase of lands that were acquired in areas appropriate for mitigation for the impacts of rock mining and to reimburse governmental agencies that exchanged land under s.
-373.4149, F.S. for mitigation for the impacts of rockmining.
+Funds may also be used to reimburse other funding sources, including the Save Our Rivers Land Acquisition Program and the Internal Improvement Trust Fund, for the purchase of lands that were acquired in areas appropriate for mitigation due to rock mining and to reimburse governmental agencies that exchanged land under s.
+373.4149, F.S. for mitigation due to rockmining.

-The Lake Belt Phase I Plan, submitted to the legislature on February 1997, states: "Mitigation for rockmining in the Lake Belt Area should occur within the Pennsuco wetlands, the Northwest Bird Drive Basin, or other areas in the lake Belt Area or Dade County, including in mitigation banks, as determined appropriate by the permitting agencies."
+The Lake Belt Phase I Plan, submitted to the legislature on February 1997, states: "Mitigation for rockmining in the Lake Belt Area should occur within the Pennsuco wetlands, the Northwest Bird Drive Basin, or other areas in the Lake Belt Area or Dade County, including in mitigation banks, as determined appropriate by the permitting agencies." (page 21, "Northwest Dade County Freshwater Lake Belt Plan, Making a Whole, Not Just Holes", 1997).